 Dosha set that we offer in our cafe completely concurs with this requirement.

 The pleasure of eating is very important in Ayurvedic tradition.
 Indian cuisine gets its bold, complex flavors from an array of spices, that are in addition linked to powerful health benefits.
 Spices truly could be called the heartbeat of Indian cuisine.
 Our talented chefs have taken the principles of Indian healing traditions and adopted them to suit Russian taste buds.
 Our cooking is characterized by creativity, the use of special herbs and spices, and unique preparation methods.
 If you are ready for your next gourmet adventure, we will be happy to see you in our cafe - a pure food lover's paradise!

 About culinary tradition in Kerala state.

-For 2000 years Kerala has been visited by sailors from all around the world: bargainers and travelers were coming from Greece, Rome, the Eastern Mediterranean, Arabian countries and Europe.
-Therefore Kerala's cuisine unites the local food and the dishes that suites foreigners without changing the taste of the inhabitants.
+For 2000 years Kerala state has been visited by sailors from all over the world.
+Bargainers and travelers from Greece, Rome, the Mediterranean, the Middle East and Europe have been coming to Kerala state for years.
+Kerala's cuisine blends together local food and overseas dishes in a special way that it doesn't change the uniqueness of indigenous meals.

-In Kerala they use a special utensil for cooking.
-For example, aduppu - a square hearth, mun chatti — a stone pot, china chutti (literally “Chinese pot”) — a round deep frying pan, or wok.
+In Kerala it is very common to see an array of special utensils for various dish preparation such as aduppu - a traditional stove, mun chatting – a stone pot, and china chutti - a round deep frying pan, or wok.